Infinitely Polar Bear: Release

-After premiering at Sundance, the film was acquired by Sony Pictures Classics for major territories in North America and Europe.
+After premiering at Sundance, the film was acquired by Sony Pictures Classics for North America, the United Kingdom, Ireland, Germany, Austria, Scandinavia, Eastern Europe and Russia.

 The film has played at several film festivals including the Deauville American Film Festival, the Toronto International Film Festival, and the Vancouver International Film Festival.
 The film was released on June 19, 2015, by Sony Pictures Classics.

 Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 81% based on 118 reviews, with an average rating of 6.72/10.
 The website's critics consensus reads: "Infinitely Polar Bear handles its thorny themes with a somewhat troublesomely light touch, but Mark Ruffalo's complex performance keeps the drama solidly grounded."
-On Metacritic, the film has a weighted average score of 64 out of 100, based on 32 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 64 out of 100, based on 32 critics, indicating "generally favorable" reviews.

 The film also earned Mark Ruffalo a nomination for the Golden Globe Award for Best Actor - Motion Picture Musical or Comedy.